mokdevel/DarcMods/DarcDeathMarker/README.md

 ```

 # Version history

+## 20260725
+Fixes:
+* Mod waits for gamemode to start before starting to run.
+This could have side effects.

 ## 20260601
 Fixes:
 * Mod can be run stand alone.
 There was a dependency to DarcChopper.